Afghan Taliban bans WHO and Red Cross work amid vaccination drive

 KABUL (Reuters) - The Afghan Taliban have banned the World Health Organization and the Red Cross from operating in areas under their control until further notice, a spokesman said on Thursday, citing unspecified “suspicious” actions during vaccination campaigns.

-The move come as the WHO is carrying out a vaccination campaign in Afghanistan, one of the last countries in the world where polio is still endemic.
+The WHO is carrying out a vaccination campaign in Afghanistan, one of the last countries in the world where polio is still endemic.

 Taliban spokesman Zabihullah Mujahid said fighting across Afghanistan had created a “complex situation” and some charitable organizations including the WHO and the Red Cross were not operating in accordance with the situation.